jtravs/ParallelDifferentialEvolution.jl/README.md

 An extremely simple implementation of Differential Evolution (https://doi.org/10.1023/A:1008202821328) set up for easy parallel evaluation.

-Based mostly on the original paper by R. Storn and K. Price in 1997 (cited above) with some tips from (https://pablormier.github.io/2017/09/05/a-tutorial-on-differential-evolution-with-python/)
+Based mostly on the original paper by R. Storn and K. Price in 1997 (cited above) with some tips from the R [DEOptim package](https://cran.r-project.org/web/packages/DEoptim/index.html) and Scipy's code.